albertbayazidi/basic_protein_folding/README.md

 In this repository, you will find:
 - Animations
 - Pictures
-- OOP strucre for folding
+- OOP structure for folding
 - Python code for animating all the nearest neighbor interactions

 ## Running the code